IBM/model-recycling/faq.md

 ## Which architectures are supported?

-In the initial version, Roberta-base models are tracked.
+We gradually add architectures of sequence to sequence and classification, the full list is [here](Rankings).
 Other architectures will be added soon.
 Want us to add a specific model?
 Please [contact us](contact_us.md) and say so.
 If you have recommended training parameters, it is even better, send them too.

 ## Could you test my model?